 To crack black walnuts, you really need something with lever action that gives you a bit of mechanical advantage.

-My favorite cracker is a simple lever cracker from Lehmans, and my 5 year old can easily crack black walnuts using this simple contraption.
+My favorite cracker is a simple lever cracker, and my 5 year old can easily crack black walnuts using this simple contraption.
 Instead of trying to use your own brute strength, it allows you to just gently lean you weight on it and it’ll crack the black walnuts in a controlled way.

 That’s nice, as cracking them violently with a hammer usually sends shards flying everywhere (and you don’t recover much of the nutmeats that way).

 I’ve actually found that the best way to use this cracker is to gently press down until the black walnut splits at the seam, and then pull it out and pry it open with a nut pick.

 (Though you can just press down hard and crack the nut fully.
 You’ll get smaller pieces of nut meat that way, but you can work quicker.)